W H A T :

 A family bonded by habit, love, regret and secrets

-Thanks to a theater industry targeting teenage males, most Americans have a skewed perception of Japanese cinema - Anime and action crime/horror films come easily to mind.
-In addtion, big studio productions with high-profile talent like The Last Samurai (Tom Cruise), Lost in Translation (Bill Murray) and the art house film Japanese Story (Toni Collette) have enjoyed solid exposure, but Japan's world-class directors are often overlooked in the West.
+Thanks to a movie industry targeting teenage males, most Americans have a skewed perception of Japanese cinema - Anime and action/crime/horror genres, for example.
+Productions with high-profile talent like The Last Samurai (Tom Cruise) and Lost in Translation (Bill Murray) have enjoyed solid exposure, but Japan's world-class directors are often overlooked in the West.

 A prime example is Hirokazu Kore-eda, considered one of the best contemporary Asian directors currently working.
 His last film, Nobody Knows, was an award winner at Cannes.
 His work (After Life, Maborosi) continues the rich tradition of family drama in Japanese cinema, drawing on the heritage of cinematic masters Yasujiro Ozu (Tokyo Story) and Akira Kurosawa (Ikiru).
 All three have explored themes of regret and generational separation, with profound effect.